-Lower-grade matcha will have a much duller green colour, on account of less chlorophyll content and higher conversion of chlorophyll to pheophytins.
-Low-grade matcha will have approximatly 120 mg or less of chlorophyll per 100 grams of matcha powder with a conversion to pheophytins of more than 50%.
-The conversion of chlorophyll to pheophytin show a deterioration of colour and an increase in oxidation.
+Lower-grade matcha will have a much duller green color, on account of less chlorophyll content and higher conversion of chlorophyll to pheophytins.
+Low-grade matcha will have approximately 120 mg or less of chlorophyll per 100 grams of matcha powder with a conversion to pheophytins of more than 50%.
+The conversion of chlorophyll to pheophytin shows a deterioration of color and an increase in oxidation.
 The conversion is increased by the over steaming of the tea leaves before grinding as well as improper storage of the powdered tea.

 The tea ceremony takes place in a separate pavilion, known as the Chashitsu.
 It is often reached by walking through a garden that is meant to symbolize a mountain path.
 A meal that represents both land and sea, cha-kaiseki, is served before the tea ceremony, as one should not consume matcha on an empty stomach.
 With the serving of the powdered green tea, a selection of sweets, wagashi, is served to offset and counterbalance the bitterness and umami of the matcha (Saberi, H., 2010).